 Azure HDInsight is a cluster management solution that offers easy, fast, and cost-effective ways to process massive amounts of data.
 It’s a cloud deployment infrastructure of Apache Hadoop that enables users to take advantage of optimized open-source analytic clusters for Apache Spark, Hive, Map Reduce, HBase, Storm, Kafka, and R-Server.
 With these frameworks, you can support a broad range of functions, such as ETL, data warehousing, machine learning, and IoT.
 Azure HDInsight also integrates with Azure Active Directory for role-based access controls and single sign-on capabilities.

-Learn about the different Azure Certifications and start your career as an Azure Cloud Engineer.
+Enroll in Azure Certification and start your career as an Azure Cloud Engineer.

 Need of Azure Data Lake